f/awesome-chatgpt-prompts/README.md

 ## Act as a Text Based Adventure Game
 Contributed by: [@Heroj04](https://github.com/Heroj04)
 > I want you to act as a text based adventure game.
 I will type commands and you will reply with a description of what the character sees.
-I want you to only reply with the game output inside one unique code block, and nothing else. do not write explanations. do not type commands unless I instruct you to do so. when i need to tell you something in english, i will do so by putting text inside curly brackets {like this}. my first command is wake up
+I want you to only reply with the game output inside one unique code block, and nothing else.
+Do not write explanations.
+Do not type commands unless I instruct you to do so.
+When I need to tell you something in english, I will do so by putting text inside curly brackets {like this}.
+Yy first command is wake up.

 ## Act as an AI Trying to Escape the Box
 Contributed by: [@lgastako](https://github.com/lgastako)